Ndejito/Step_Now/README.md

-# maven-project
+# Commit Issues

-Simple Maven Project
-To deploy to a Tomcat Server
+Trying to commit for an ssh agent with renamed terminal